usc-isi-i2/kgtk/docs/transform/ifexists.md

 | node    | node    | input.id    == filter.id |
 | edge    | node    | input.node1 == filter.id |
 | node    | edge    | input.id   == filter.node1 |

+!!! info
+The number of input file keys must match the number of output file keys, after taking into consideration the default keys.
+So, if you want to match an edge file's node1 value to a nonstandard column in a node file, only the `--filter-keys` option needs to be specified.

 ### Optional Output Files